How to Age Gracefully: 10 Habits Every Woman Should Embrace

 9. Go with the Flow (Even When It’s Hard)

 Life changes, bodies change, and roles change.
-One of the most powerful lessons in aging gracefully is learning to ride those waves without losing yourself.
+One of the most powerful lessons in aging gracefully is learning to ride those waves without losing your sense of self.

-Being emotionally, mentally, and spiritually flexible has helped me face transitions with grace and grit.
+Being emotionally, mentally, and spiritually flexible has enabled me to face transitions with grace and resilience.

 10. Keep Your Heart in It